I am a Quantitative Scientist at Flatiron Health, working on methods to improve cancer care using EHR data.

-I recently completed my PhD in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health working with Dr. Elizabeth Stuart.
-My dissertation research focuses on statistical methods for generalizing findings from randomized trials to a target population, and transporting measurement error correction from validation studies to intervention trials.
-My applied public health interests include Autism Spectrum Disorders, mental health, and LGBT health.
+In March 2020, I completed my PhD in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health working with Dr. Elizabeth Stuart.
+My dissertation research focused on statistical methods for generalizing findings from randomized trials to a target population, and transporting measurement error correction from validation studies to intervention trials.
+My applied public health interests also include Autism Spectrum Disorders, mental health, and LGBT health.

-I am also a former Data Science for Social Good Fellow, where I worked on building a predictive model for an individual’s risk of developing Type 2 Diabetes.
+I am also a former Data Science for Social Good Fellow, where I worked with an interdisciplinary team to build a predictive model for an individual’s risk of developing Type 2 Diabetes.

 BA in Public Health Studies, 2015